UPPMAX/R-matlab-julia-HPC/docs/julia/isolatedJulia.rst

           - DistributedArrays
           - PlotlyJS

-   .. tab:: HPC2N

-        The Julia versions installed at HPC2N include only the Base and Standard library modules.

-   .. tab:: LUNARC
+   .. tab:: HPC2N/LUNARC/PDC

-        The Julia versions installed at LUNARC include only the Base and Standard library modules.
+        The Julia versions installed at these centers include only the Base and Standard library modules.

 Exercises